On the Number of Conjugate Classes of Derangements: Some Formulae for

 By Equation \eqref{eq:Rel-hn-pn},

 We can easily obtain the solutions of Equation \eqref{eq:Ptt-Rstrct-2} by hand when $n$ < 13.
-By Equation \eqref{eq:hn-recursion}, we can obtain the number $h(n)$ of solutions of Equation \eqref{eq:Ptt-Rstrct-2} with the help of some Computer Algebra System (CAS) softwares such as ``maple'', ``maxima'', ``axiom'' or some other softwares likewise (be aware of that 0 is not a valid index value in some software such like maple).
+By Equation \eqref{eq:hn-recursion}, we can obtain the number $h(n)$ of solutions of Equation \eqref{eq:Ptt-Rstrct-2} by writing a small program in some Computer Algebra System (CAS) softwares such as ``maple'', ``maxima'', ``axiom'' or some other softwares likewise (be aware of that 0 is not a valid index value in some software such like maple).

 The value of $h(n)$ when $n$ < 250 are shown on Table \ref{Table:N_hn} (on page \pageref{Table:N_hn}) and Table \ref{Table:N_hn-2} (on page \pageref{Table:N_hn-2}).
 Some value of $H_{q}(n)$ are shown on Table \ref{Table:N_Hqn} (on page \pageref{Table:N_Hqn}).